Lordjiggyx/Python-Flask-intorduction/ReadME.md

 * **localhost:5000/api/updateid?id='value'&author='value'** - Gets a book by id and updates the author name
 * **localhost:5000/api/removeid?id='value'** - Removes a book by id
 * **localhost:5000/api/create?id='value'&author='value'&title='value'** - Creates a new book with an id author name and title

+Pass any of thse into the search engine you use or curl it from the command line